dhutchison/microprofile-experiments/readme.md

     http://localhost:8080/index.html

+## Blog Post Series

+This generated application is being extended as I learn more about MicroProfile.

+The starter to this blog post series is available [here](https://www.devwithimagination.com/2019/08/18/eclipse-microprofile/).

 ## Specification examples

 By default, there is always the creation of a JAX-RS application class to define the path on which the JAX-RS endpoints are available.